gTile/gTile/README.md

-src                 - The TypeScript root directory ├── core            - Contains the main orchestration classes that are instantiated as singleton ├── types           - Contains _only_ TypeScript types that to NOT(!) emit code ├── ui              - Contains reusable UI building blocks utilized by the core classes │                     They do not contain any logic other than strictly related to rendering ├── util            - Reusable helper classes or functions
+src                 - The TypeScript root directory ├── core            - Contains the main orchestration classes that are instantiated as singleton ├── types           - Contains _only_ TypeScript types that do NOT(!) emit code ├── ui              - Contains reusable UI building blocks utilized by the core classes │                     They do not contain any logic other than strictly related to rendering ├── util            - Reusable helper classes or functions